boomanaiden154/serepm/README.md

-# SeRepM - Self Replicating Machine
+# SeRepM

-Like RepRap, but intended to actually build itself.
+Like RepRap, but intended to (maybe) actually build itself.